Skip to main content

 You can find out more about the OPTG program by:

-• Contacting the counseling office at your current high school or at the high school you last attended.
+• Contacting the counseling office at your current high school.

 • Contacting the Student Online Learning office at elearning@mcpsmd.org.